Samuel Adams: Second Continental Congress

 The Continental Congress worked under a secrecy rule, so Adams's precise role in congressional deliberations is not fully documented.
 He appears to have had a major influence, working behind the scenes as a sort of "parliamentary whip" and Thomas Jefferson credits Samuel Adams—the lesser-remembered Adams—with steering the Congress toward independence, saying, "If there was any Palinurus to the Revolution, Samuel Adams was the man."
 He served on numerous committees, often dealing with military matters.
 Among his more noted acts, Adams nominated George Washington to be commander in chief over the Continental Army.

 Adams was a cautious advocate for a declaration of independence, urging eager correspondents back in Massachusetts to wait for more moderate colonists to come around to supporting separation from Great Britain.
 He was pleased in 1775 when the colonies began to replace their old governments with independent republican governments.
 He praised Thomas Paine's popular pamphlet Common Sense, writing as "Candidus" in early 1776, and supported the call for American independence.
 On June 7, Adams's political ally Richard Henry Lee introduced a three-part resolution calling for Congress to declare independence, create a colonial confederation, and seek foreign aid.
 After a delay to rally support, Congress approved the language of the United States Declaration of Independence on July 4, 1776, which Adams signed.

-After the Declaration of Independence, Congress continued to manage the war effort.
+When he returned to Congress, they continued to manage the war effort.
 Adams served on military committees, including an appointment to the Board of War in 1777.
 He advocated paying bonuses to Continental Army soldiers to encourage them to reenlist for the duration of the war.
-He called for harsh state legislation to punish Loyalists—Americans who continued to support the British crown—who Adams believed were as dangerous to American liberty as British soldiers.
-In Massachusetts, more than 300 Loyalists were banished and their property confiscated.
+He called for harsh state legislation to punish Loyalists, writing that their "secret Machinations" posed "a greater threat to the glorious cause than the British military did."
+In Massachusetts, more than 300 Loyalists were banished and their property confiscated by the state government.
 After the war, Adams opposed allowing Loyalists to return to Massachusetts, fearing that they would work to undermine republican government.